ianagpawa/catalog-history/README.md

 # Catalog History Archive

-##### This repo is for my catalog history script.
-This script retrieves and stores JSON info from my music catalog, and acts as a simple archive system.
+##### This repo is for my catalog history archive script.
+This script retrieves and stores JSON info from my music catalog and acts as a simple archive system.

 ## Quick Start
--Clone the repo: `git clone https://github.com/ianagpawa/catalog-history-archive.git`
+Clone the repo: `git clone https://github.com/ianagpawa/catalog-history-archive.git`

 ### Dependencies